Use of the residency grant and rescheduling

 Individual residencies include a monthly grant that should cover living, travel and most other expenses (including materials) incurred during the residency period.
 It is also possible to apply for support for ecological travel if coming from outside Finland or support for travel from Global South.
 If you have been granted such support, it is based on the itinerary from your application.

 In individual residencies, you are required to live and work at the Residence for a minimum of 42 days per two-month residency period in order to receive the grant.
+The number of days is calculated based on the nights spent at the Residence.

 The group residency grant is awarded according to the project proposal and number of members presented in the application.
+The minimum group size is three people.

 Kone Foundation funds research and art and awards grants to professional artists and researchers.
 The Saari Residence does not fund salaries, daily allowances or supplies.